janaiscoding/JanaIsCoding/README.md

 - [Mediablock](https://mediablock.ro)

 ## ⚙️ Current projects
-- Pomodoro with notes!
+- Pomodoro, but with notes!

 ## 💬 Love to talk about
 - Gaming
 - Photography
-- Making Spreadsheets and Organizing
+- Making Spreadsheets
 - Fitness